martinfehrs/Zollstock/README.md

 This library increases the type-safety of your application by providing scalars associated with physical units.
 All additional checks are executed at compile-time, producing no overhead in your final application.
 The library is SI-centric.
 All non-SI units are defined relative to their corresponding counterpart.
-All built in numeric types can be combined with units except char which isn't seen as a number but a character.
-You can use signed char and unsigned char instead or better std::int8_t or std::uint8_t.
+All built-in numeric types known in C++20 can be combined with units except `char` which isn't considered a number but a character.
+You can use `signed char` and `unsigned char` instead or better `std::int8_t` or `std::uint8_t`.
+There is currently no support for C++23 fixed width floating-point types.
+But their support is planed.

 Zollstock is German for folding rule.
 It's a funny word, because it's a lie.
 Zoll means inch but the so called Zollstock normaly shows centimeters these days.